DIYBigData/pyspark-benchmark/README.md

 The CPU Benchmark stresses PySpark operations that should be primarily CPU bound.
 This is not to say that there would be any disk or network I/O, just that the CPU speed and task efficiency should be the primary factors in the benchmark's performance.
 The test operations for this benchmark include:

 * SHA-512 hashing of a string
+* Estimating Pi with random samples and an user defined Python function
-* Estimating Pi using random samples
+* Estimating Pi with random samples and native Spark functions only

 Each operation is timed independently.